wangyflover/Script/readme.txt

-#This is a frist github test script
+This is a frist github test script！
+    Begin study use in gitbub！